 Ben Linders is an Independent Consultant in Agile, Lean, Quality, and Continuous Improvement, based in The Netherlands.
 As an adviser, coach, and trainer, he helps organizations with deploying effective software development and management practices.

-Ben is an active member of networks on Agile, Lean, and Quality, and a well-known speaker and author.
-He is the author of the successful book Getting Value out of Agile Retrospectives and creator of the Agile Self-assessment Game.
+Ben is an active member of networks on Agile, Lean, and Quality, and a well-known workshop facilitator and speaker.
+He is the author of the successful books Getting Value out of Agile Retrospectives and What Drives Quality, and creator of the Agile Self-assessment Game.